- My 4 best Orthodox websites

-My 4 best Orthodox websites

->

-> In my vast reading experience and in my opinion, there are no websites that have more reliable, higher quality and very well-written Orthodox content as these four.
+In my vast reading experience and in my opinion, there are no websites that have more reliable, higher quality and very well-written Orthodox content as these four.
 They are are listed in order of my favourite:

->

-> - www.orthochristian.com – this site has very well-written articles of about probably > 100 modern day Russian, Greek and Georgian saints.
+- www.orthochristian.com – this site has very well-written articles of about probably > 100 modern day Russian, Greek and Georgian saints.
 I love reading them!

-> - www.orthodoxinfo.com – this website has some really great stuff on practical spirituality such as prayer, reading, fasting, etc. On the other hand, it has some articles that might very seriously upset people as they criticize certain authors in the Orthodox church and criticizes the Oriental Orthodox church quite strongly.
+- www.orthodoxinfo.com – this website has some really great stuff on practical spirituality such as prayer, reading, fasting, etc. On the other hand, it has some articles that might very seriously upset people as they criticize certain authors in the Orthodox church and criticizes the Oriental Orthodox church quite strongly.
 I agree with certain articles of criticism and disagree with others.
 Don’t let this upset you.
 Be wise and emotionally stable.
 We must learn to utilize the good from anything we find and not completely reject it if it has things we might strongly disagree with.
 It’s important to read broadly about every spiritual concept from various saints and holy people so we get a holistic, broad perspective on a topic and not just a one-sided approach.

->

-> Never forget these these three!
+Never forget these these four!
 Look at them ONLY AFTER you look at the articles below because I have handpicked these articles from these three websites and I’ve read and re-read and re-read many of these articles (not all of them) below over time and have found them to be extremely excellent articles on the various topics.
 I am saying this because the websites might have articles that are not as interesting, engaging and wow as the ones below – as would any website – and I don’t want you to get turned off from reading.